 Honestly, it’s a fair question.
-When I was a kid, we were tempted and even taunted by the latest toys or coolest clothes during commercials on tv.
-Of course, the build up near Christmas was intense and I can honestly remember going to bed on Christmas night completely exhausted from opening that mountain of presents, yet totally ungrateful because of all the things I “thought” I still wanted.
+When I was a kid, we were tempted and even taunted by the latest toys or coolest clothes during commercials on TV.
+Of course, the build-up near Christmas was intense, and I can honestly remember going to bed on Christmas night completely exhausted from opening that mountain of presents, yet totally ungrateful because of all the things I “thought” I still wanted.

 But it doesn’t mean that we have to give in.
-We can raise truly thankful kids despite the me-first culture we live in.
+We can raise truly thankful kids despite the “me first” culture we live in.
 Like everything, the answer lies in getting to the root of their heart condition.
 Let me suggest several proactive ways to help!

-1. Be an example of thankfulness instead of desire
+1. Be an example of thankfulness instead of desire.

 It probably won’t come as a surprise to you to learn that when I met her mom a few years later, I saw the same exact behavior.
 No wonder she was so easily appreciative and even grateful in difficult or unwanted things.
 She had lived a lifetime seeing and practicing that attitude.

-2. Teach kids HOW to be thankful
+2. Teach kids HOW to be thankful.

 First, let’s help them phrase and rephrase thankful statements.
-Instead of having your child say thank you to Aunt Melda for the gift, help them come up with a sentence that truly expresses thankfulness.
+Instead of having your child say “thank you” to Aunt Melda for the gift, help them come up with a sentence that truly expresses thankfulness.
 For example, “Aunt Melda, thank you so much for the LEGO set.
 It will be so much fun to build a new spaceship.”
 We often assume kids can just do this on their own, but they can’t.
-When we help them we give them the tools to develop these sentences on their own as they grow.
+When we help them, we give them the tools to develop these sentences on their own as they grow.

-3. Teach the difference between wants and needs
+3. Teach the difference between wants and needs.

 I know it sounds silly, but most kids do not understand this.
 In fact, even adults today are confused about this topic.
 There are things we need and things we want.
 They are not the same.
 On the most basic level, we need to teach our kids that needs are things you can’t live without such as water, food, clothing, and shelter.
-We also need to make sure they understand that while we need clothes, brand name or even brand new clothes are actually in the “want” category.
+We also need to make sure they understand that while we need clothes, brand-name or even brand-new clothes are actually in the “want” category.

-4. Teach kids to wait
+4. Teach kids to wait.

 Probably one of the hardest lessons is the one that requires us to wait.
-However, the waiting is crucial for cultivating true gratefulness in the hearts of our kids.
+However, the waiting is crucial for cultivating an attitude of gratitude in the hearts of our kids.
 If they walk into the store and see something they want, they need to learn to delay that gratification.
 As adults, buying what we want the minute we see it always has negative effects, whether that is financial trouble (debt), buyer’s remorse, or even a lack of true satisfaction.
 There is something so wonderful about seeing something you need and saving up for it.
 We’ve got to teach our kids these crucial habits.

 One way I do this is to have a “no asking zone” in all stores.
 They are NEVER permitted to ask me to buy something.
-(Of course they don’t always follow this rule.)
+(Of course, they don’t always follow this rule.)
 When they see something they want in a store, I encourage them to put it on a wish list.
 I keep a file in Evernote on my phone.
 We also keep lists on Amazon.
 Putting the item on a list gives them a sense of satisfaction.
 It’s not a “no.” It’s now a possibility.

-As my kids have gotten older they have noticed that many things get deleted from the wish list because they simply don’t really want that item anymore.
+As my kids have gotten older, they have noticed that many things get deleted from the wish list because they simply don’t really want that item anymore.
 This is the perfect opportunity to show them how the item would have been a wasted purchase if we had bought it that first day.
 As an added bonus, the kids are ready to give a list when grandparents ask them for one at Christmas time.

-5. Learn about true poverty
+5. Learn about true poverty.

-6. Teach them what God’s Word says
+6. Teach them what God’s Word says.

 As I began to study this topic of gratefulness, thankfulness, or “contentment” with my kids, what I found was an arsenal of information and help in God’s Word.
 That shouldn’t surprise us, huh?
 God always has the answers in His Word!
 I would encourage you to sit down and really study this topic with your family.

-Your turn===> So what do you think?
+Your turn—> So what do you think?
 Have you tried any of these tips?
 Do you have tips that weren’t mentioned?